 Important note: It is against the law to travel by airliner with rocket motors in your luggage.
-We will have a motor vendor (Magnum Hobbies) available on site at the finals for teams who fly in, and will provide information on how to advance-order fly-off motors from the vendor for onsite delivery.
+We will have a motor vendor (Hangar11 Hobbies) available on site at the finals for teams who fly in, and will provide information on how to advance-order fly-off motors from the vendor for onsite delivery.

-Section 5.
+Section 6.
 QUALIFYING AND PRACTICE FLIGHTS.

 Practice-fly early and often.
-The teams that qualified to attend the 2003 and 2004 fly-offs had an average of 12-15 practice flights with several crashes and/or lost rockets before they did the flight that got them to the fly-offs.
+The teams that qualified to attend the previous fly-offs had an average of 12-15 practice flights with several crashes and/or lost rockets before they did the flight that got them to the fly-offs.
 None of them waited until the last week before the deadline to do their first test flight; teams that waited this long were universally unsuccessful.
 Only by test-flying can you master the skills of recovery system deployment, egg cushioning, and overall flight reliability and repeatability needed for success.

-Each team that enters this competition must conduct an NAR-observed "qualification" flight no later than Sunday, April 10, 2005 and FAX (703-358-1131) the results of that flight to the AIA (using a copy of the form provided in this Handbook) no later than April 11, 2005.
+Each team that enters this competition must conduct an NAR-observed "qualification" flight no later than Sunday, April 9, 2006, and FAX (703-358-1012) the results of that flight to the AIA (using a copy of the form provided in this Handbook) no later than April 10, 2006.
 Plan ahead for weather (rain or wind that "scrubs" a launch day, problems with the rocket's flight, etc.) and do not wait until the last minute to try and fly this flight.
 Teams must provide their own eggs and timing stopwatches for all qualifying and practice flights; pre-measured eggs and timers with watches will be provided by the NAR at the fly-offs.

-The top 100 qualifying teams, based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 21, 2005 (alternate fly-off date will be May 22, 2005) at the Great Meadow Outdoor Center, The Plains, Virginia.
-All teams who submit a qualification flight form will be notified of their status by April 14, 2005, by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
+The top 100 qualifying teams, based on their reported scores, will be invited to attend the competitive "flyoff" event that will be held on May 20, 2006 (alternate fly-off date will be May 21, 2005, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
+All teams who submit a qualification flight form will be notified of their status by April 14, 2006, by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
 Notification will be sent to you using the email addresses provided on your application.

 Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the qualification flight forms.
-Score is the total difference (in seconds and tenths) by which the average timer-measured flight duration differed from 60.0 seconds (always a positive number).
-3.0 seconds are added to this difference score if the rocket was one-stage rather than two-stage; and a separate 3.0 seconds are added if the rocket carried one egg rather than two.
-Note that cracking of any egg carried by the rocket is disqualifying.
+Score is the total difference (in seconds and hundredths) by which the average timer-measured flight duration differed from 45.00 seconds (always a positive number), plus the total difference (in feet) between the altimeter-reported altitude and 800 feet (always a positive number).
+Note that cracking of the egg carried by the rocket is disqualifying.